-How To Make Your Own Keto White Gravy At Home
+How To Make Your Own Keto Low Carb White Country Gravy At Home

-Unlike flour based gravy, this low carb white gravy does not require a roux (flour, milk, and butter) to get started!
+Unlike flour-based gravy, this low carb white country gravy does not require a roux (flour, milk, and butter) to get started!
 In about 10 minutes, you can have a thick and peppery white low carb gravy.

 Here’s what you need to get started: